-India has a rich heritage and a vibrant culture – thanks to thousands of years of booming civilisations.
-No other country offers as much diversity in landscapes, religions, culture and festivals as India.
+India has a rich heritage and a vibrant culture – thanks to thousands of years of booming civilizations.
+No other country offers as much diversity in landscapes, religions, culture, and festivals as India.
 No matter the time of the year, be rest assured that there is always a festival celebration happening in some corner of India.
 If you are a serious photographer or a casual traveller, festivals are something you don’t want to miss out on!
 Now, let’s dive into it, shall we?

 What better way to kick-start the new year than visiting the Great Rann of Kutch during Rann Utsav?
 Almost a 4-month long festival (Nov 1st to 20th Feb), Rann Utsav is just one of its kind.
 Evidently, with Gujarati handicrafts, outdoor activities and varieties of cultural performances, it is hard to pass up on.
 Especially, in the glowing white sand of Rann on a full moon night.
 It is truly an experience of a lifetime.

 Located on the banks of Bay of Bengal, Konark Temple is a well-known World Heritage site dedicated to the Sun God.
 Apart from the intricate carvings and the elaborate design of the Konark temple, Konark Dance Festival takes the spotlight in February each year.
 Due to performances of classical dances like Bharatnatyam, Odissi, Kuchipudi, Manipuri, Kathak and Chau dance at the Natyamandir.
 The dance performances in the backdrop of the sun temples thus make this festival in February a no-brainer for the culturally enthusiastic ones.

 Flushed in festive spirit in the month of March, the holy city of Vrindavan is a delight to watch.
 In celebrations of one of the most vibrant and fun festivals of India – the festival of colours.
 People from all communities converge to celebrate this festival – irrespective of caste, gender or race.
 North India celebrates Holi in a grand scale – although, Holi celebrations in Vrindavan and Mathura is just other-worldly.
 If you are looking for something unconventional, may be you could check out Phoolon waali Holi (Holi with flowers) in Vrindavan.